 ICVA's briefing paper on localization explores the evolution, opportunities, challenges and future trends of localization, and the impacts of these in terms of strengthening principled and effective humanitarian action.

-On 8 November, join us for ICVA-PHAP’s webinar on “Localization: Perspectives on change” and hear from different actors’ experiences working towards greater localization of humanitarian action.
-The discussion will provide an overview of the concept of localization, how it has evolved, and how it is currently used.
-Participants will learn more about how governments, non-State donors, private sector actors, and diaspora actors see current opportunities, challenges, and future trends.
-The impact of localization initiatives on principled and effective humanitarian action will also be examined.
+On 8 November 2018, ICVA-PHAP organised a webinar on “Localization: Perspectives on change” and heard from different actors’ experiences working towards greater localization of humanitarian action.
+The discussion provided an overview of the concept of localization, how it has evolved, and how it is currently used.
+Participants learned more about how governments, non-State donors, private sector actors, and diaspora actors see current opportunities, challenges, and future trends.
+The impact of localization initiatives on principled and effective humanitarian action was also examined.

 This webinar is part of the “Navigating Change” Learning Stream which includes a total of six webinars, briefing papers and other resources.
 All practitioners interested in humanitarian policy issues, particularly NGO staff, are encouraged to attend.